Unsupervised tree boosting for learning probability distributions: Method

 \end{prop} Proposition~\ref{prop:seq_cdf} then implies that such residualization can be applied sequentially.
 That is, if $r^{(k)}$ is the residual of $x$ after subtracting $G_1\oplus\cdots \oplus G_{k}$, then $r^{(0)}=x$, and for $k\geq 1$

 The ``additivity'' induced by the composition of CDFs also induces an additivity on the corresponding log-likelihood.
 Specifically, suppose $g_i=dG_i/d\mu$ is the probability density function (pdf) of $G_i$ for $i=1,2,\ldots,k$ with respect to Lebesgue measure $\mu$.
-Then the density $f_k=dF_k/d\mu$ satisfies
+Then the density of the ensemble measure $F_k := G_1 \oplus \dots \oplus G_k$, $f_k=dF_k/d\mu$, satisfies

 Table \ref{table: notions} summarizes the corresponding notions of addition, residuals, and zero in supervised boosting (in particular regression) and those in our unsupervised formulation.
 With these new notions, we are ready to introduce a boosting algorithm for learning one-dimensional distributions.
 However, the more interesting application involves multivarate (in fact high-dimensional) distributions.
 As such, we first generalize these notions to multivariate cases, and then introduce a multivariate version of our boosting algorithm that contains the (less interesting) univariate scenario as a special case.